Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Hyft Architecture

 \subsection{Parameterized Input Pre-Processr}

 The parameterized input pre-processor serves two essential functions.
 Firstly, it searches the maximum value of the input vector to be used in hybrid exponential unit to prevent Softmax calculation overflow issues.
 Secondly, it converts floating-point inputs to fixed-point format to align with the input format of hybrid exponent unit (Section~\ref{sec:hybrid_exp_section}), simplifying hardware implementation as discussed later.
-The architecture of the input pre-processor in depicted Figure~\ref{fig:in_norm}.
+The architecture of the input pre-processor is depicted in Figure~\ref{fig:in_norm} (a).

-To accelerate the search for the maximum value among $z_{i}$, we leverage on the resilience of the Transformer architecture to computational noise.
+To accelerate the search for the maximum value among $z_{i}$, we leverage on the resilience of the transformer architecture to computational noise.
 Specifically, a configurable parameter,~\textit{STEP}, is taken by input pre-processor as a input, which governs the number of data points that enter the comparator block for the max value search.
 When set to 1, the address of the next data to be compared is the current address incremented by 1, causing Hyft to utilize all the data for the max search.
 In contrast, when ~\textit{STEP} is set to 2, the address of the next data is the current address incremented by 2, leading Hyft to use every other data point for the max search.
 We show in the evaluation section that most of the tasks can be executed with an accelerated maximum searching process without any accuracy degradation.

 In parallel to max search block, there are floating point to fixed point converters (FP2FX) in the input pre-processor which converts the floating point inputs and their max value to fixed point format.
 The fixed point format outputs will benefit the hybrid exponent unit in Section~\ref{sec:hybrid_exp_section}.
 The input preprocessor in Hyft also accepts an additional parameter, denoted as ~\textit{Precision}, which determines the number of bits allocated for the decimal part in the converted fixed-point format.